inngest/inngest/docs/SDK_SPEC.md

 - `InvokeFunction` - just `function_id` rn

-An Invocation Step informs the Inngest Server that the Run wishes to trigger another Inngest function and wait for the its response.
+An Invocation Step informs the Inngest Server that the Run wishes to trigger another Inngest function and wait for its response.
 This provides the Developer with a method of composing Functions together.

 - `opts.function_id` represents the Function to invoke, referenced by its Composite ID [1.3.3]
 - `opts.payload` is the Event that will be sent to the function to trigger it, omitting the `name`